MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-subscribeactivitycoordinatorpolicy.md

 ### -param callbackContext

-The context to be passed to callback routine.
+Supplies the context to be passed to callback routine.

 ### -param subscription